StainlessStasis/CobblemonSpawnAlerts/README.md

     "alwaysAlert": true,
     "alertShiny": true,
     "showLegendary": true,
-    "showLevel": true,
-    "showIVs": false,
-    "showNature": false,
-    "showGender": false,
-    "showCoordinates": true,
-    "showBiome": false,
-    "showInfoAsHover": false,
+    "statDisplayModes": {
+        "level": "MAIN_MESSAGE",
+        "ivs": "DISABLED",
+        "evs": "DISABLED",
+        "nature": "DISABLED",
+        "gender": "DISABLED",
+        "coordinates": "MAIN_MESSAGE",
+        "biome": "DISABLED"
+      },
     "customAlertMessage": "<blue>My beautiful boy {shiny}<gradient:blue:green><b>BIDOOF</b></gradient> {level}spawned{coords}!</blue>"
 },
 ```
-**Note:** This can also be done by modifying the `fullSpawnMessage` template if you want it to apply to all Pokemon.
+**Note:** This can also be done by modifying the `fullSpawnMessage` template or the default Pokemon config if you want it to apply to all Pokemon.
 ![Custom spawn message](https://cdn.modrinth.com/data/cached_images/71ff33f8e14b2520cc97c897754ce8579037d4b5.png)

 ## More to come!
-I just started making this mod, so it is quite obviously lacking many features.
-In no particular order, I plan to add:
-* Serverside global alerts & alert for despawn/faint
+My current plans, in no particular order, are to add the following:
-* Sounds
+* Sounds (via resource packs)
-* Abilities
+* Abilities/ability hunting
-* EVs
+* IV/EV hunting
-* Individually customizable hoverable stats

 I may also add the following, but I'm unsure:
-* Xaero's map integration?
-I feel like coordinates is kind of enough tho
-* Customize config in game via command (i do not feel like making a GUI but if its really requested... i could)
-* Support for entire evolution line (can very easily just be copy pasted as a workaround so is it really worth the effort?)
-* Alert to specific type, egg group, or stuff like good IVs?
-No idea how difficult that would be for egg group
+* Alert to specific type or egg group?
+Idk seems unnecessary

 If you have any other ideas, feel free to share them with me!